 The 1972 Tokyo Anti-Pollution Exhibition opened on Saturday (25 March) in the Japanese capital's International Trade Centre.

-The 1972 Tokyo Anti-Pollution Exhibition opened on Saturday (25 March) in the Japanese capital's International Trade Centre.
+Background: The 1972 Tokyo Anti-Pollution Exhibition opened on Saturday (25 March) in the Japanese capital's International Trade Centre.
 The theme is "Toward Creating a Non-Pollution Society", and there are 288 companies taking part.
 The exhibitors are not only from Japan, but also from other countries including the United States, Great Britain, Sweden, West Germany and Switzerland.

 This year's exhibition is the second--last year, some 170 companies participated and attracted 170,000 visitors during its six days.